msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

-that `rsync` can't be found you're not using a test image and while this step will work (albeit slowly because the fallback is to scp files individually), running the DUT's side of the tests will fail because non-test Chrome OS lacks a suitable python interpreter.
+that `rsync` can't be found you're not using a test image and while this step will work (albeit slowly because the fallback is to scp files individually), running the DUT's side of the tests will fail because non-test ChromeOS lacks a suitable python interpreter.

 ### ServoV4 Type-A with Micro {#servov4-typea-micro}